fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.5.9 =
+* Fix : Theme customizer not loading for some theme/plugin combinations

 = 1.5.8 =
 * Major version bump to correspond with FooGallery PRO which includes video support
 * New : Upgrade offer to FooGallery PRO for FooVideo customers